-Portfolio Manager for the Navigator Tactical Fixed Income Fund, Navigator Equity Hedged Fund, Navigator Tactical Investment Grade Bond Fund and Navigator Tactical U.S. Allocation Fund
+Portfolio Manager for the Navigator Tactical Fixed Income Fund, Navigator Tactical Investment Grade Bond Fund and Navigator Tactical U.S. Allocation Fund

-Mr. Clark oversees all of the Firm's investment activities and heads the Firm's portfolio team and serves as portfolio manager for each of the Funds.
-Mr. Clark joined the firm in 1993 and is responsible for asset allocation and investment selection for Navigator Investment Solutions as well as directing ongoing market research.
+Mr. Clark oversees all of the Adviser's investment activities and heads the Adviser's portfolio team and serves as portfolio manager for each of the Funds.
+Mr. Clark joined the Adviser in 1993 and is responsible for asset allocation and investment selection for Navigator Investment Solutions as well as directing the ongoing research into securities selection and portfolio strategies used to enhance the Navigator investment programs and the Navigator Tactical Fixed Income Fund.
 Mr. Clark is a member of the Clark Capital Investment Management Committee and the Board of Directors.
 He graduated from the University of Delaware, earning a B.S. and an M.A. in Economics.
 He is also a Chartered Financial Analyst and a member of the CFA Institute (formerly AIMR) and the Financial Analysts of Philadelphia, Inc.